jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 The alpha and beta versions of this release have been in progress since November 2024, and it represents a huge amount of work from the team and community that we are incredibly excited about.

 Unfortunately, it also means that many Jupyter Books out there are now broken.
-In particular, users who haven't pinned their Jupyter Book versions to the `1.x` series will likely have an unexpected surprise.
+In particular, users who haven't pinned their Jupyter Book versions to the `1.x` series will likely experience new build failures.

 Users can make sure their version of Jupyter Book is compatible with the 1.x series by using commands like: